 Ok, so here’s the deal.
 If you only hang out in the “internet marketing” world, a lot of the advice eventually gets repetitive and you feel like you’ve heard it all before and some of it is really just theoretical.
 They might tell you to go guest blog, be consistent sending your newsletter, get people on your email list, and over deliver on your service.

 But what they don’t tell you are the nitty gritty details you need to fill in to actually make this stuff work.
 And that stuff usually has to come from your own trial and error and many tears of frustration.

 The first one I ever read was called Living Well, Spending Less.
 It’s a great blog about how to save money and live a good life.
 And she gets millions of page views every month!
 (And makes a ton of money to go with that).

 Well, long story short, she ended up teaching a course on how to build your blog and I took it to grow my newly-formed inspirational mental health app and blog at the time.
-With her advice, along with advice I got in ebooks from other frugal mom bloggers (I read a lot of books about blogging and Pinterest during this time), I grew my ghost town of a mental health blog to tens of thousands of page views a month!
+With her advice, along with advice I got in ebooks from other frugal mom bloggers (I read a lot of books about blogging and Pinterest during this time), I grew my ghost town of a personal development blog to tens of thousands of page views a month!
 It also grew my email list, social media followers, and sales.

 For some people that’s probably peanuts, but for me it felt like a ton.
 It felt like I had discovered some missing piece that the business coaches were all leaving out – how to actually get people on your website so they can buy the stuff or services you’re selling.
 Not just theoretical stuff, but exactly what tools they used, how many times a day they were posting on Pinterest (around 70-100 times a day!) and other social media, how you should be posting new blog posts way more often than you think, and how to use specific strategies like group boards to grow quickly.